Dermatologist Malpractice Lawyer

 In addition to treating skin conditions, dermatologists can treat illnesses and disorders of the hair, nails and mucous membranes.
 There are over 3,000 medical conditions that are treated by these specialists that can range from minor allergic reactions and acne to the removal of cysts and treatment of cancer.
 Among these conditions are also bacterial and fungal infections, eczema and psoriasis.

 Before being able to practice in the field, dermatologists must first complete a one-year internship followed by a three-year residency program.
-It is during this time that dermatologists acquire all of the on hands experience and much of the field-specific knowledge that they need to perform their duties in an efficient and responsible manner once they complete their residency.
+It is during this time that dermatologists acquire all of the hands-on experience and much of the field-specific knowledge that they need to perform their duties in an efficient and responsible manner once they complete their residency.

 Our Chicago dermatology malpractice lawyers recognize just how important these specialists are and the many ways they can prolong and enrich our lives through what they do.
-We also know how the failure to diagnose a condition, recommending an inappropriate treatment or making a critical error while performing a procedure can result in life-altering injuries or premature death and only expect that dermatologists be held accountable when their actions are found negligent.
+We also know how the failure to diagnose a condition, recommend an inappropriate treatment or perform a procedure without error can result in life-altering injuries or premature death.
+We expect that dermatologists to be held accountable when their actions are negligent.

 While many of the conditions dermatologists treat can be addressed through the application of topical or oral medications, other conditions require more thorough diagnostic procedures to detect and advanced treatment measures to cure or eliminate.
-When considering a diagnosis or treatment options, the doctor needs to decide whether the underlying issue is something more serious and worthy of additional testing.
+When considering a diagnosis or treatment options, the doctor needs to decide whether the underlying issue is something serious and worthy of additional testing.
 It is the failure to order these tests that can result in disaster when the patient is indeed suffering from something more serious.

 Skin cancer represents the greatest threat to our lives if it is allowed to spread unabated because of detection failure.
-Studies have repeatedly shown that all cancer patients have a significantly greater chance of survival if the cancer is discovered early on and those who suffer from various skin cancers are much more likely to die when the cancer is caught late than if it is diagnosed early.
+Studies have repeatedly shown that all cancer patients have a significantly greater chance of survival if the cancer is discovered early on.
+Those who suffer from various skin cancers are much more likely to die when the cancer is caught late than if it is diagnosed early.